vasillieux/vlab-toolkit/README.md

 ## vlab

-- yo want to just get stuff done with no obselete dependencies when running your new qemu/docker/server lab?
+- want to just get stuff done with no obselete dependencies when running your new qemu/docker/server lab?
 - wanna to get specific package but don't want to setup it few hours just to test something?
-- you not sure that your lab-system is safe?
+- you're not sure that your lab-system is safe?

 go ahead. \